MusaMyeni/Flask-GraphQL-Question/README.md

 ### Dependencies and tools

-You may install any other third-party dependencies and tools.
+You may install any other third-party dependencies and tools. - No additional dependancies were installed.

 ### Assignment submission